KristoferMar/Jenkins-Guide/README.md

 <h3>Check if admin</h3>
 Under the "jenkins" tab you can verify if you are admin by looking for the "Manage Jenkins" option.
 If the option is not visible you are not admin.

+<h2>Jenkins scripting</h2>
+It's possible to create jenkins pipelines using groovy scripting and it is a much more effecient way to create pipelines once you learn how to do it. <br>
+Jeg need to down load the "jenkins job DSL" plugin to be able to use it.<br>

 <h1>Guides</h1>